 Breakfast is from 8am to 10am, lunch from 11am to 3.30pm, and dinner from 6pm to 10pm.
 The cocktail cut-off point at the bar is 9pm.

 For an extra charge, staff will set up your bungalow’s terrace for breakfast or a three-course meal in complete privacy.
 Book before you arrive because only two private breakfasts or meals can be arranged each day.

 Nantipa is by surf haven Santa Teresa Beach at the southwestern tip of the Nicoya Peninsula.
 It shares the shorefront with luxurious celeb homes and well-heeled resorts, but feels secluded still.

 You’ll need to fly into Juan Santamaría International Airport in San José, then connect via a 20-minute flight to the Tambor landing strip, which is a 35-minute drive from the hotel.
-From here, transfers can be arranged for US$80 each way, for up to four guests.
-Alternatively you can fly into Liberia International, a four-hour drive away; transfers from here are US$310 each way.
+Transfers from Tambor start at US$80 (plus tax).

 While a car may come in handy for reaching the hotel, you’re unlikely to need one onsite; hotel staff will ferry you to excursions and the beach is, well, right there.
 Should you need wheels, you can hire them in San José; however, you may prefer to just sit back and enjoy being chauffeured about – after all, you wouldn’t want to miss any once-in-a-lifetime sights.
 If you do bring a car, there’s free parking at the hotel.